montsouz/JCL-SSE/README.md

 A search engine for DNA/RNA/Protein sequences using JCL (JavaCá&amp;Lá)

-JavaCa&La Sequence Search Engine or simply JCL-SSE.
-A tool for massive protein and DNA sequences alignments processing and search.
-It makes the use of the JCL API for the multicomputer and multi-core parallelization.
-Using The Smith-Waterman with the Gotoh improvement algorithm to perform the pairwise alignments.The FASTAReader and BioJava Libraries are employed to read the data from a FASTA file database and process both Protein ans DNA sequences.
+JavaCa&La Sequence Search Engine or simply JCL-SSE is a tool that runs over a cluster of multicore computers, enabling a huge number of protein and DNA sequences alignments.
+In summary, it makes simple the utilization of JCL (www.javacaela.org) High Performance Computing (HPC) middleware Application Programming Interface (API) and for that it implements a Graphical User Interface (GUI) where users can index, query and rank similar sequences.
+Internally, the alignment implements the Smith-Waterman algorithm with the Gotoh improvement to perform the pairwise alignments.
+The FASTAReader and BioJava Libraries are employed to read the data from a FASTA file database and process both Protein and DNA sequences.

-## How to run
+## How do I Run It ?

-In order to run this project you need to have JCL middleware installed.
+It is necessary, first, to start a JCL cluster.
+In the JCL website there are all the necessary guides for JCL deployment and development.
+In sequence, you have to follow the steps:

+You must import the JCL-SSE Eclipse project.
+File -> Import -> Existing Projects Into Workspace.

+After everything is set up, you can run the SearchMainWindow.java in the GUI folder.